Kurukullā: The Scarlet Enchantress of Love, Power, and Magic in Tibetan Buddhism

 Other research interests:

-Ritual Theory and dynamics, psychology of religion and spiritual experience, comparative religion, non-sectarian and non-dogmatic spirituality, esotericism and esoteric Buddhism, Tibetan Buddhist and Hindu Tantrism, mindfulness, integrating Western psychology with Eastern philosophies, Post-structural, psychoanalytical and feminist discourse methodologies, Silk Road cultures, Turkic and Tibetan relations in Central Asia during the Imperial period (7-11 CE).
+Ritual Theory and dynamics, psychology of religion and spiritual experience, comparative religion, non-sectarian and non-dogmatic spirituality, esotericism and esoteric Buddhism, Tibetan Buddhist and Hindu Tantrism, mindfulness, Post-structural, psychoanalytical and feminist discourse methodologies, Silk Road cultures, Turkic and Tibetan relations in Central Asia during the Imperial period (7-11 CE).

 Khyentse Foundation Buddhist Studies scholarship

 Peer supporter and Female Welfare Officer in Lady Margaret Hall